 The formulas:

 Notice: 25% markup only gives you 20% margin.
 They're not the same number.
-Here's a quick conversion:
+Here's a quick reference:

 Most tradies think in markup (easier to calculate on the fly).
 Accountants think in margin.
 Both are valid — just make sure you know which one you're using.